meteor/meteor/content/ui-ux.md

 ### Pagination

-In the {% page_link data-loading 'Data Loading' %} we discuss a pattern of paging through an "infinite scroll" type subscription which increases one page at a time as a user steps through data in your application.
+In the [Data Loading article](data-loading.md) we discuss a pattern of paging through an "infinite scroll" type subscription which increases one page at a time as a user steps through data in your application.
 It's interesting to consider UX patterns to both consume that data and indicate what's happening to the user.

 #### A list component